microsoft/conversational-speaker/README.md

 This project is written in .NET 6 which supports Linux/Raspbian, macOS, and Windows.

 ## Usage
-- I recommend setting context for yourself by startingn with "Hello, my name is Adrian and I live in Redmond, Washington."
+- It is recommended to set context by starting with "Hello, my name is Jordan and I live in Redmond, Washington."
 - To start a new conversation, say "Start a new conversation".
 - You can switch to text input by changing the `System:TextListener` setting in `./src/ConversationalSpeaker/configuration.json` to `true`.